 El Hadi Jazairy

-Assistant Professor of Architecture, Taubman College of Architecture & Urban Planning, University of Michigan.
+Associate Professor of Architecture and Director of Master of Urban Design, Taubman College of Architecture & Urban Planning, University of Michigan, USA

 Prior to his appointment at Michigan University, he was a Lecturer in Architecture at the Massachusetts Institute of Technology and a Postdoctoral Fellow in Urban Planning and Design at Harvard University.
 He is a founding editor of the journal New Geographies, which focuses on contemporary issues of large-scale environments and editor-in-chief of NG4: Scales of the Earth.